stefjnl/AIProjectOrchestrator/docs/02 prompts/Phase4-1.md

 You're implementing **Phase 4: Prompt Generation** - a service that transforms individual approved user stories into comprehensive coding prompts for AI assistants.
 This creates an enterprise-grade prompt engineering platform within your AI Project Orchestrator.

-**Architecture**: Following your existing pattern (Requirements → Planning → Stories → **Prompts**), this service receives individual user stories and generates detailed, technical prompts that coding assistants can use to implement the story.
+**Architecture**: Following your existing pattern (Requirements → Planning → Stories → **AI Prompting**), this service receives individual user stories and generates detailed, technical prompts that coding assistants can use to implement the story.

 **4-Phase Implementation Strategy**:
 1. **Foundation & Data Models** ← Starting here